manabuishii/imputation-server-ui/README.md

 ### Mandatory parameters

-2 input options is requried.
+There are 2 mandatory input parameters.

-- 1. Target genotype dataset
+1. Target genotype dataset
   - VCF Format
-- 2. Reference panel dataset
+2. Reference panel dataset
   - Dataset containing phased haplotypes

 ### Optional parameters

-2 input options is optional.
+There are 2 optional input parameters.

-- Number of threads (default value of 16)
+1. Number of threads (default value of 16)
-- The posterior probability of possible genotypes is included in the output file (default is false)
+2. The posterior probability of possible genotypes is included in the output file (default is false)

 ## Result